Filing a Pedestrian Accident Claim

 At The Roth Firm, LLC, we have been fighting on behalf of the injured and the families of those wrongfully killed since 2006.
 We are a large firm with the extensive resources needed to fully litigate your case; however, we are also committed to providing every one of our clients with the personalized attention and compassionate service they deserve.
 When you choose our firm, you will be treated like family.

-Our pedestrian accident attorneys serve clients throughout Georgia, as well as in the Nashville, Tennessee area and beyond.
+Our pedestrian accident attorneys serve clients throughout the Nashville, Tennessee area and beyond.
 We accept cases on a contingency fee basis, meaning you do not pay a dime unless we recover a settlement or verdict for you.

 More Than Another Billboard FirmOur attorneys care about clients like you.
 At The Roth Firm, your needs come first!